niiknow/laratt-api/readme.md

 - [ ] Some Benchmarking
 - [ ] Being able to exclude object from auditable to save cost?
 - [ ] Bulk import.
-- [ ] Ability to perform daily backup/dump of database to local folder.
-Should also automatically delete older backups.
-- [ ] Ability to subscribe to automatic updates.
 - [ ] Automatically launder image_url to our own CDN - maybe only for certain table names?
 - [ ] API authorization with users object and jwt instead?
 - [ ] Other ideas?